 The discovery of the genes that cause LCA and the availability of useful tests for disease-causing alterations in these genes are both so new that most affected individuals are currently unaware that such testing exists.
 Project 3000 seeks to identify every person in the United States affected with LCA and offer them state of the art genetic testing on a nonprofit basis through the John and Marcia Carver Nonprofit Genetic Testing Laboratory at the University of Iowa.
 For affected families who lack health insurance, philanthropic donations will be used to reduce the cost of the testing.

 A project of this magnitude will require many partners.
-The five groups that have joined forces thus far are:
+The four groups that have joined forces thus far are:

 |The Boston Celtics|